SiR-Frazier/Dig-A-Pony/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Further Expansion
+-Will look to add additional styling to the pages, specifically

 ## License